Pointers & References

 How we work

-Step 3: write code using unique_ptr by default, shared_ptr only when ownership is genuinely shared, and weak_ptr to break cycles.
-Step 4: write Google Test cases with EXPECT_EQ, EXPECT_THROW, and ASSERT_DEATH covering normal, error, and edge cases.
-Step 5: run AddressSanitizer and UndefinedBehaviorSanitizer locally before delivery.
+Step 3: write code with unique_ptr by default, shared_ptr only when ownership is genuinely shared, and weak_ptr to break reference cycles.
+Step 4: write Google Test or Catch2 cases with EXPECT_EQ, EXPECT_THROW, and a death test for the abort paths, covering empty input, single element, capacity-1 resize, and adversarial inputs that trigger worst-case behavior.
+Step 5: compile with -Wall -Wextra -Wpedantic -fsanitize=address,undefined, address every warning, and run Valgrind Memcheck to confirm zero leaks before delivery.

 What you receive

-Every C++ delivery ships with the .cpp and .h source files in the directory layout your course expects, Google Test files matching the autograder format (CTest, course-specific test driver, or Catch2), a SOLUTION.md with the design rationale and Big-O analysis per function, and a CHECKLIST.md mapping each rubric item to where it is satisfied.
-The bundle adds a Valgrind output file (memcheck and helgrind), an AddressSanitizer log, and an ownership diagram (ASCII or rendered) for any pointer-heavy code exceeding 100 lines.
+Every C++ delivery ships with the .cpp and .h source files in the directory layout your course expects, Google Test or Catch2 files matching the grading-harness format (CTest or a course-specific test driver), a SOLUTION.md with the design rationale and Big-O analysis per function, and a CHECKLIST.md mapping each rubric item to where the code satisfies it.
+The bundle adds a Valgrind output file (Memcheck and Helgrind), an AddressSanitizer log, and an ownership diagram (ASCII source plus rendered PNG) for any pointer-heavy code above 100 lines, plus a 5-bullet oral-defense brief covering the 3 questions a grader is most likely to ask about your ownership model.

 Advanced Topics

 Rvalue references, std::move, compiler-generated move constructors, and std::forward for preserving value categories in templates.
-We show the 5-rule pattern: define all five or none.
+We deliver the rule-of-5 pattern: define all five special members or none.

 SFINAE, variadic templates, constexpr, type traits, and C++20 concepts for zero-overhead abstractions.
 We decode 800-line template error cascades to the actual problem in 3 lines.

-Arena, pool, and stack allocators for game engines and trading systems.
-Topics include fragmentation, alignment requirements, and allocator-aware containers via std::pmr.
+Arena, pool, and stack allocators for game engines and high-throughput services.
+Topics cover fragmentation, alignment requirements, and allocator-aware containers via std::pmr.

 Sample Output